 Iceland – it’s remote, exotic, and a super sexy travel destination.
-With glaciers and volcanoes that beckon you and dramatic photos that call to every aspiring photographer, it’s an outdoor lover’s dream, yet surprisingly affordable with roundtrip tickets often costing less than $500 and a shorter flying time than to LA (it’s just 3 hours from Chicago), Iceland is definitely having a moment.
+With glaciers and volcanoes that beckon you and dramatic photos that call to every aspiring photographer, it’s an outdoor lover’s dream, yet surprisingly affordable with roundtrip flights often costing less than $500 and a shorter flying time than to LA (it’s just 3 hours from Chicago), Iceland is definitely having a moment.

 Upon discovery of this amazingly quirky, off the beaten path tour to become a Certified Viking, I became obsessed with the trip, telling everyone who would listen about it.
 A series of weeklong outdoor adventure challenges, it was a never-ending adult obstacle course designed to test our physical abilities and willingness to withstand the cold.
 Activities included everything from riding Icelandic mini horses to glacier hiking and arctic river rafting, each day with a new surprise, twist and turn.
 Perfect for my ADD style of travel, Certified Viking was a hell of a resume builder and the only thing anyone ever asks me about.